kitschpatrol/docker-gitbox/README.md

 The git daemon running on gitbox allows access to the repository using the git:// protocol.

-*Note: This example assumes you are running gitbox using the default docker mappings defined above.
+*Note: This example assumes you are running gitbox using the default docker tcp port mappings defined above.
 If not, adjust accordingly.*

 From your docker client cli: